Yves Winkin: Anthropology of communication

 La Nouvelle Communication (The new communication, 1981) introduced American research to the French-speaking audience, documenting a shift from the older telegraph model to a new orchestra metaphor for interaction.
 It brings together the work of such writers as Paul Watzlawick, Gregory Bateson, and Ray Birdwhistell.
 The book has been translated into several languages (including Spanish, Portuguese and Greek).
 In 1984, he organized an international conference on Bateson and the Palo Alto Group at Centre culturel international de Cerisy-la-Salle, which included Mary Catherine Bateson and Paul Watzlawick as presenters.
 In 2001, this was expanded to an entire book on the anthropology of communication, which was then translated into Spanish, Portuguese, and Polish.

 Erving Goffman

 Since the early 1980s, Winkin has written about Erving Goffman, the Canadian/American sociologist.
 The most substantial contributions are Erving Goffman: Les moments et leurs hommes (Erving Goffman: Moments and their men, 1988, translated into Spanish, Portuguese, and Japanese), and D'Erving à Goffman: Une oeuvre performée?
-(From Erving to Goffman: A work performed, 2022).
+(From Erving to Goffman: A work in performance?, 2022).
 Overall, Winkin's "extensive research on Goffman’s biography" has been critical to our understanding, given that Goffman refused to share much himself.
 When Goffman's dissertation was published online, Winkin was chosen to write the introduction and frame the work for readers.